Making a complaint about a business

 The Council enforces the HSWA in offices, shops, warehouses, hotel and catering premises, customer service activities, places used for consumer/leisure activities and other non-industrial premises.
 The Health and Safety Executive deal with construction & building sites, factories and other manufacturing/industrial operations.

-If you have a complaint about the health and safety standards at your workplace or a place you have visited which is enforced by the Council use our Report it Online facility.
+Report it online - if you have a complaint about the health and safety standards at your workplace or a place you have visited which is enforced by the Council.

-Alternatively contact the HSE if the business is enforced by them.
+Alternatively contact the HSE if the business is enforced by them: Reporting a workplace health and safety problem.

 Making a complaint about a food business